nikcbg/packer_redis64/README.md

 # packer_redis64

 ### Purpose of the repository
-- The repository should have the minimal code for creating redis-server box with `Packer`.
+- The repository should have the minimal code for creating `redis server` box with `Packer`.

 #### List of files in the repository